efmatthews/FIER/README.md

 ### Cite This Work ###

-* Please cite the FIER manuscript published in NIM-A if you use FIER if your published work!
+* Please cite the FIER manuscript published in NIM-A if you use FIER in your published work!
 A BibTeX file for this manuscript can be found in the file FIER_NIMA.bib.

 ### Contribution Guidelines ###